The Kingdom of God

 That phrase, “From that time on…” is important.
 Matthew highlighted that Jesus was beginning his public ministry, one that would eventually take him to the Cross.

-And what’s the message of Jesus?
+And what was the message of Jesus?
 “Repent, for the kingdom of heaven is near.”

 A Change of Thinking